 It is easy to resize an image with the mouse, but if you want it to have certain measurements, you had better resize it with the help of the menu window.

 You can resize an image through a menu window by first clicking on it with the secondary mouse button, then selecting Size from the menu that opens.
 Write the desired measurements in the boxes Height and/or Width.

 If you only write the measurement in one of the above-mentioned boxes, the other value will change automatically.
 Alternatively, you can resize the image as per cent of the original in the box Scale.
 More than 100 % enlarges the image and less minimizes it.

-You can also write the size you want for the picture in the fields of the group Size in the Picture Tools menu (see image below).
+You can also write the size you want for the picture in the fields of the group Size in the Picture Format menu (see image below).

 It is mostly wise to crop an image when importing it to your computer (e.g. from a camera or scanner).
 However, you can also crop images later with a word processor.